TheRensselaerIDEA/ClinicalTrialEquity/README.md

 <em>The distributions of subgroups defined over age and race/ethnicity in both target population and ACCORD</em>
 </p>

-It demonstrates the distributions of patients from different age and race/ethnicity groups in the RCT ACCORD and the target population.
-This figure clearly identifies that young patients are missing from the clinical trial.
+It demonstrates the distributions of participants from different age and race/ethnicity groups in the RCT ACCORD and the target population.
+This figure clearly identifies that young participants are missing from the clinical trial.
 Also, the higher red bin shows that the subgroup may be overrepresented in the RCT (e.g. non-Hispanic white subjects age 45-64), while the higher green bin shows that the subgroup has the potential to be underrepresented in the RCT (e.g. Hispanic participants age 45-64).
-The wider green bin means that the subgroup is missing from the clinical trial (e.g. non-Hispanic white patients age 18-44).
+The wider green bin means that the subgroup is missing from the clinical trial (e.g. non-Hispanic white participants age 18-44).

 <p align="center">